ABHIJITHNAIR2006/preporbitproto/blueprint.md

 ## Overview

 This project is a web application designed to help students prepare for job placements.
-It provides resources such as company-specific mock tests, interview question banks, a resume builder, and a contact form.
+It provides resources such as company-specific mock tests, interview question banks, a resume builder, a skill-building section, and a contact form.

 ## Project Structure